Strivin0311/ads-learning/modeling/localization_and_mapping/localization/methodologies/multi_sensor_fusion.md

 # Multi-sensor Fusion Navigation
-*Here's some resources about Multi-sensor Fusion Navigation*
+*Here're some resources about Multi-sensor Fusion Navigation*

 Intros:
 * This is an introduction about the prevailing multi-sensor fusion navigation technology, which usually contains GPU/IMS and vision sensor(Lidar and Camera), utilizing KF for fusion.